 Genetic algorithms (GAs) are one of the most popular methods used for optimization of water distribution networks.
 GAs are inspired by Darwin's theory about evolution.
 GA is a search algorithm based on natural selection and the mechanism of population genetics (Goldberg, 2000).
 GA simulates mechanisms of population generation and normal rules of survival.
 It relies on the collective learning process within a population of individuals, each of which represents a point in space of feasible or infeasible solutions.
 In GA, an initial population is generated randomly.
 The population consists of number of individuals and each individual is a point on the solution space.
 The algorithm is started with a set of solutions (represented by chromosomes) called a population.
-Solutions from one population are taken and used to form a new population.
-This is motivated by a hope that the new population will be better than the old one.
+Solutions from one population will be better than the old one.
 Solutions which are selected to form new solutions (offspring) are selected according to their fitness - the more suitable they are the more chances they have to reproduce.
 This is repeated until some condition (e.g. number of populations or improvement of the best solution) is satisfied.
 In the case of pipe network optimization, giving random values for diameters of all links will generate one individual.
 The values given to the individuals may be real or binary numbers.